 I sat there, and I absolutely surrendered.
 I let God hold me, and I let go of any thought that I can do this by myself.
 I can’t control anything except my thoughts.
 What’s going on in the world right now is not in my hands.
 I have to believe that we are all doing the very best that we can and that everything will work out for the better.
 My focus is on being present in the moment and not on what someone tells me I should focus on.
 God’s got this.
 And whether anyone else believes that does not matter to me.
 I believe it.
 I have absolute faith.

 I sat there until I was cried-out and then I had a good talk with myself.
 “Alright, Marie…you CAN DO HARD THINGS.
 You MUST do hard things.
-God will never give you more than you can handle, and He’s been preparing you for this your WHOLE life!
+God has been preparing you for this your WHOLE life!
 Now, get off your ass, grab your camera, and take Grinch for a walk.”
 And that’s what I did.
 Grinch and I walked, and I snapped a few pictures, and I made it through.
 The view is a lot different now without Joe in the frame, and I’m going to have to work on Grinch; he doesn’t have a good camera etiquette yet.